Publications on the Causal Attitude Network (CAN) Model

 - In this paper, we show that the impact of attitudes on decisions depends on the connectivity of the attitude network, with central evaluative reactions having higher impact on decisions than peripheral evaluative reactions.

-Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (submitted).
-A network perspective on political attitudes: Testing the connectivity hypothesis.
+Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (invited revision).
+A network perspective on attitude strength: Testing the connectivity hypothesis.

 - In this paper, we test the central postulate of the CAN model that strong attitudes correspond to highly connected networks.
 We also investigate whether attitudes that correspond to highly connected networks are more predictive of behaviour than attitudes that correspond to weakly connected networks.

 Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (in preparation).
-Thought is for reducing entropy: A formalised account of the causes and consequences of thinking about attitude objects.
+The Attitudinal Entropy (AE) Framework as a General Theory of Individual Attitudes.
 Commissioned for Psychological Inquiry.

 - In this paper, we will argue that the main function of thinking about attitude objects is to reduce the entropy of one’s attitude representation.
 This idea sheds new light on the adaptiveness of consistent attitudes and unifies several different areas of research, such as that on ambivalence, mere thought effects on attitudes, gradual versus abrupt attitude change, attitude-behavior consistency, and implicit versus explicit measurements of attitudes.